deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "What's left of me is doing fine."

 "*Bueno*.
-Last hit coming up in three…two…"
+Last hit coming up in three...two..."

 Regaari grimaced as there was a thump and several jolts, before the human fell down backwards, careful to let Regaari fall on top rather than the other way round.